chankeypathak/anglerfish/README.md

 This service does NOT connect to Google.

 **Arguments:**
-- `s`: A string containing a word or a phrase of words, string type, required.
+- `strin`: A string containing a word or a phrase of words, string type, required.
 - `to`: Target language as 2 letter standard languages ISO Codes, eg. `"es"`, defaults to current default locale language uses `locale.getdefaultlocale()[0][:2]`, string type, required.
-- `fm`: Origin language as 2 letter standard languages ISO Codes, eg. `"es"`, defaults to English `"en"`, string type, required.
+- `frm`: Origin language as 2 letter standard languages ISO Codes, eg. `"es"`, defaults to English `"en"`, string type, required.
 - `timeout`: Timeout integer on seconds, defaults to `5`, integer type, optional.

 **Keyword Arguments:**
-- `falbck`: A Fallback dictionary containing words as `key:value` a word or a phrase of words, uses this is online translation fails if any, defaults to `{}`, dict type, optional.
+- `fallback_dict`: A Fallback dictionary containing words as `key:value` a word or a phrase of words, uses this is online translation fails if any, defaults to `{}`, dict type, optional.

 **Returns:** Translated string, string type.